git-disl/BERT4ETH/README.md

 # BERT4ETH

-This is the code and data of the paper "BERT4ETH: Pre-train Transformer for Ethereum Fraud Detection" (WWW2023).
+This is the code and data of the paper "BERT4ETH: A Pre-trained Transformer for Ethereum Fraud Detection", accepted by the Web conference (WWW) 2023.

 ## Getting Start